New Team Canada qualification pathways for postponed Tokyo 2020

 In the relays, 12 NOCs qualified in each event at the 2019 World Championships.
 The four remaining places in each will be based on the fastest times in the FINA World Rankings.
 That qualification window will now close on May 31, 2021.
 You can see the official qualification system here.

 For open water swimming, it was announced in December 2020 that the national trials planned for April 17-18, 2021 in the Cayman Islands would be cancelled.
-Instead, the Canadian entries for the Olympic qualifier, where swimmers will aim to earn their own tickets to Tokyo 2020, will be determined at the pool Trials.
-The FINA Olympic Marathon Swim World Qualifier will take place May 29-30, 2021 in Fukuoka, Japan.
+Instead, the Canadian entries for the Olympic qualifier, where swimmers will aim to earn their own tickets to Tokyo 2020, will be determined using the unexpected circumstances clause of Swimming Canada’s selection criteria.
+The FINA Olympic Marathon Swim World Qualifier will take place June 19-20, 2021 in Setubal, Portugal.

-The ATP and WTA singles and doubles rankings on June 7, 2021 – immediately following the French Open – will determine the majority of qualified athletes.
+The ATP and WTA singles and doubles rankings on June 7, 2021 will determine the majority of qualified athletes.
 That includes 56 entries in each singles event (with a maximum of four per NOC per gender) and 31 entries in the men’s and women’s doubles events (with a maximum of two teams per NOC per gender).
 The mixed doubles field will be determined on-site in Tokyo, based on the rankings of players already qualified in the other events.

 Volleyball – Beach